 In China, this genus is especially ubiquitous.
 The Chinese use numerous varieties for everything from construction and scaffolding to chopsticks and handicrafts.
 You can generally recognize a Phyllostachys specimen pretty easily by the distinctive groove that runs along its internodes.
 (See image.)

 In temperate climates, P. vivax is one of the more popular varieties of timber bamboo.
 Its massive poles have a lovely yellow hue and grow up to about 60 feet tall and 4-5 inches thick.
+They have the widest girth of any Phyllostachys, but thinner culm walls make them less suitable for construction purposes.

 One of the most important bamboo varieties of all, P. edulis is now the primary species of commercial bamboo.
 Commonly referred to as Moso Bamboo, this is the source for bamboo flooring and clothing, two major industries that have emerged in the last 20 years.
+Over time, Phyllostachys poles will eventually have some cracks.
+For best results, use culms that are 5-7 years old.

 To learn more about the many varieties of bamboo, their many uses, and how to select the best variety, take a look at these other articles.